Notes on the study program M.Sc. International Economics and Management

 Recognition of German Courses for International Students

-Although knowledge of German is not an admission requirement for international students, we want you to integrate and feel at home with us.
-Therefore, you must provide proof of at least A2 CEFR level before completing the Master's programme.
+As knowledge of German is an admission requirement for international students, and we also want you to integrate and feel at home with us, you must demonstrate knowledge of at least level A2 CEFR before completing the Master's programme.

 Please note that only the following certificates are recognised: